David Leventhal

 He serves on the boards of the Davis Phinney Foundation and the Georgetown Lombardi Arts and Humanities Program, as well as the Dance & Creative Wellness Foundation.
 He is a founding member of the Dance for Health Committee at the International Association of Dance Medicine & Science (IADMS).
 He’s featured in the award-winning 2014 documentary Capturing Grace directed by Dave Iverson.
 He designed and is in his seventh year of teaching a dance-based course that is part of the Narrative Medicine curriculum at Columbia University’s College of Physicians and Surgeons.

-David is the recipient of multiple awards for his work in the field: the 2021 IADMS Pioneer Dance Educator Award, the 2018 Martha Hill Mid-Career Artist Award, a 2016 World Parkinson Congress Award for Distinguished Contribution to the Parkinson’s Community and, with Olie Westheimer, the 2013 Alan Bonander Humanitarian Award from the Parkinson’s Unity Walk.
+David was included in the 2023 Art Desk 100, comprising editors’ favorite creators, thinkers and voices who evangelize for a better world, and is the recipient of multiple awards for his work in the field: the 2021 IADMS Pioneer Dance Educator Award, the 2018 Martha Hill Mid-Career Artist Award, a 2016 World Parkinson Congress Award for Distinguished Contribution to the Parkinson’s Community and, with Olie Westheimer, the 2013 Alan Bonander Humanitarian Award from the Parkinson’s Unity Walk.

 As a dancer, he performed with the Mark Morris Dance Group from 1997-2011, appearing in principal roles in Mark Morris’ The Hard Nut, L’Allegro, il Penseroso ed il Moderato, and Prokofiev’s Romeo & Juliet, on Motifs of Shakespeare.
+Through MMDG, he danced extensively in opera (Royal Opera House, English National Opera, New York City Opera, and the Metropolitan Opera, as well as film (South Bank Show, PBS Live from Lincoln Center).
 He received a 2010 Bessie (New York Dance and Performance Award) for his performing career with Mark Morris.
 An honors graduate in English Literature from Brown University, he has participated in professional development through the American Express Leadership Academy and was an inaugural participant in the year-long New York Foundation for the Arts’ Emerging Leaders Boot Camp.